Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 * A **[queue][queue_concept]** allows for the sending and receiving of messages, ordered first-in-first-out.
 It is often used for point-to-point communication.
 * A **[topic][topic_concept]** is better suited to publisher and subscriber scenarios.
-A topic publishes messages to _subscriptions_, of which, multiple can exist simultaneously.
+A topic publishes messages to subscriptions, of which, multiple can exist simultaneously.
 * A **[subscription][subscription_concept]** receives messages from a topic.
 Each subscription is independent and receives a copy of the message sent to the topic.